Anannya2021/IS4152_Project/README.md

 ## 2. Classification Model

+### 2.1 Supervised Model

-The jupyter notebook Keras_Classification.ipynb under src/main/classification contains the code for training a multi-class multi-layer neural network for predicting labels for any new songs.
+The jupyter notebook Keras_Classification.ipynb under src/main/classification/supervised contains the code for training a multi-class multi-layer neural network for predicting labels for any new songs.
 The file can be opened in Google colab and run.
+A small snapshot of the file needed for training the model has been uploaded in the same folder.

+### 2.2 Unsupervised Model

-Birch clustering.ipynb under the same folder contains the files for running BIRCH machine learning model for unsupervised learning.
+Birch clustering.ipynb under src/main/classification/unsupervised contains the files for running BIRCH machine learning model for unsupervised learning.

-Kmeans emotion classification.ipynb under the same folder contains the code for running K-Means algorithm on the un-annoatated dataset.
+Kmeans emotion classification.ipynb under the src/main/classification/unsupervised contains the code for running K-Means algorithm on the un-annoatated dataset.

 ## 3. Statistical Inference